tallamjr/__blog/content/posts/2020-05-27-Awesome-Blogs.md

 blogs, and I will use this list as a reference for myself.

-Much of the list is the same as David's, but I have added a couple, namely Databricks and NVIDIA's engineering blog, and removed some to make it more digestible for myself:
+Much of the list is the same as David's, but I have added a couple, namely Databricks and NVIDIA's engineering blog, and removed some to make it more digestible.
+There is a very substantial list of [Software Engineering blogs](https://github.com/kilimchoi/engineering-blogs) by Kilim Choi which I recommend looking into for a more complete list.

 * [Engineering Blog | Facebook Code](https://code.facebook.com/posts)
 * [Engineering | Twitter Blogs](https://blog.twitter.com/engineering)